Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/InternalDegreesOfFreedom.md

 # Internal degrees of freedom

-Now let's move to the second step, the internal degrees of freedom.
+Now let's move to the second step: the internal degrees of freedom.

 ## Hierarchy of the internal degrees of freedom

 In general, a lattice Hamiltonian can be expressed by the generators of the [algebra](https://en.wikipedia.org/wiki/Algebra_over_a_field) that acts on the Hilbert space of the system.
-For example for the complex fermionic (bosonic) system, the Hilbert space is the [Fock space](https://en.wikipedia.org/wiki/Fock_space), and the lattice Hamiltonian can be expressed by the generators of the fermionic (bosonic) algebra, i.e., the the creation and annihilation operators $\{c^\dagger_\alpha, c_\alpha\}$ $\left(\{b^\dagger_\alpha, b_\alpha\}\right)$.
-For another example for the local spin-1/2 system, the Hilbert space is the ``\otimes_\alpha\{\lvert\uparrow\rangle, \lvert\downarrow\rangle\}_\alpha`` space, and the lattice Hamiltonian can be expressed by the generators of the SU(2) spin algebra, i.e., the spin operators $\{S^x_\alpha, S^y_\alpha, S^z_\alpha\}$ or $\{S^+_\alpha, S^-_\alpha, S^z_\alpha\}$.
-In both examples, the subscript $\alpha$ denotes a complete set of indexes of the internal degrees of freedom of the quantum system.
-Therefore, the determination of the algebra acting on the system's Hilbert space and its corresponding generators lies at the center of the constructions of the operator representations of lattice Hamiltonians.
+For example, for complex fermionic (bosonic) systems, the Hilbert space is the [Fock space](https://en.wikipedia.org/wiki/Fock_space), and the lattice Hamiltonian can be expressed by the generators of the fermionic (bosonic) algebra, i.e., the creation and annihilation operators $\{c^\dagger_\alpha, c_\alpha\}$ $\left(\{b^\dagger_\alpha, b_\alpha\}\right)$.
+For another example, for local spin-1/2 systems, the Hilbert space is the $\otimes_\alpha\{\lvert\uparrow\rangle, \lvert\downarrow\rangle\}_\alpha$ space, and the lattice Hamiltonian can be expressed by the generators of the SU(2) spin algebra, i.e., the spin operators $\{S^x_\alpha, S^y_\alpha, S^z_\alpha\}$ or $\{S^+_\alpha, S^-_\alpha, S^z_\alpha\}$.
+In both examples, the subscript $\alpha$ denotes a complete set of indices of the internal degrees of freedom of the quantum system.
+Therefore, determining the algebra acting on the system's Hilbert space and its corresponding generators lies at the center of constructing operator representations of lattice Hamiltonians.

 The global Hilbert space of a lattice system can be decomposed into the direct product of the local internal spaces "living" on individual points, leading to a similar decomposition of the global algebra into local ones.
-To incorporate with the unitcell construction of the lattice, an extra intermediate representation of the translation-equivalent internal degrees of freedom within the origin unitcell is also needed.
+To incorporate the unitcell construction of the lattice, an extra intermediate representation of the translation-equivalent internal degrees of freedom within the origin unitcell is also needed.
 Thus, from the microscopic to the macroscopic, we arrive at a three level hierarchy, namely the local-unitcell-global hierarchy, of the internal degrees of freedom.

 At the local or the individual-point level, the local algebra is represented by the type [`Internal`](@ref), and a local generator of the local algebra is represented by the type [`InternalIndex`](@ref).
 Both types are abstract types with their concrete subtypes to represent concrete local algebras and concrete local generators of different quantum lattice systems with different internal structures, respectively.

 At the unitcell level, the algebra of the system is represented by the type [`Hilbert`](@ref), which defines the concrete local algebras point by point within the origin unitcell.
-Accordingly, the type [`Index`](@ref), which combines a site index and an instance of [`InternalIndex`](@ref), could specify a translation-equivalent generator within the origin unitcell.
+Accordingly, the type [`Index`](@ref), which combines a site index and an instance of [`InternalIndex`](@ref), can specify a translation-equivalent generator within the origin unitcell.

 At the global or the whole-lattice level, we do not actually need a representation of the algebra of the system, but really do for the generators because we have to specify them outside the origin unitcell when the bond goes across the unitcell boundaries.
 The type [`CoordinatedIndex`](@ref), which combines an instance of [`Index`](@ref) and the coordinates $\mathbf{R}$ and $\mathbf{R}_i$ of the underlying point, represents a generator at such a level.